parrafos-y-saltos-de-linea-en-markdown

 One of the most basic and essential features of Markdown is how it handles paragraphs and line breaks.

-At the same time, it’s one of the most “peculiar” things that might drive you a bit crazy.
+At the same time, it’s one of the most “peculiar” things and something that will sometimes drive you crazy.
 Markdown is “very particular” about spaces.
-So pay attention👇
+So pay attention, here we go👇

 Basic Paragraphs